Published on

 Success!
 You have picked your new legal tech solution, made all the trial period arrangements, and had the software installed on your firm’s PCs.
 Unfortunately, this is far from the end of your legal tech journey.
 Enter change management.

-At this stage, you need to activate your best managerial traits to lead the change in your law firm.
-Don’t expect your employees to independently learn to use, benefit from, and love their new software.
+At this stage, you must activate your best managerial traits to lead the change in your law firm.
+Don’t expect your employees to learn to use, benefit from, and love their new software independently.
 Be there at every step of the way and be ready to extensively use your vendor’s support services whenever you have a question.
-Having a dedicated manager or even a team to answer users’ questions and hold training sessions might be a wise option, too.
+Having a dedicated manager or even a team to answer users’ queries and hold training sessions might be a wise option, too.

 How To Evaluate the Trial’s Success

-Think of trial periods and proof of concept sessions, whatever their outcome is, as the means of understanding your law firm’s needs better.
-As your solution’s trial period is running out, look back at the initial problems that you identified before searching for the new legal tech for law firms.
+Think of trial periods and proof of concept sessions, whatever their outcome, to understand your law firm’s needs better.
+As your solution’s trial period is running out, look back at the initial problems you identified before searching for new legal tech for law firms.
 Has the new tech been able to solve them?
 What do the people and data tell you?
 If not, why do you think this is the case?
 Is it the product’s limitations, your lack of change management efforts, or the vendor’s poor communication?
-Or, maybe the problem was stated incorrectly in the first place?
+Or maybe the problem was stated incorrectly in the first place?

 That’s why trials are so important — they lower the cost of making the wrong choice.
 Be eager to take notes and learn lessons from them.